Quantum computational chemistry: Quantum computing and simulation

 where $T$ denotes the target qubit, and $C$ denotes the control qubit.
+The matrix form of this operation is given by

 These gates are used to create an example quantum circuit in Fig.~\ref{Fig:circuit}.
-This circuit generates an entangled state of 2 qubits, meaning the state cannot be written as a tensor product of individual qubit states.
+This circuit generates the entangled state of 2 qubits given by Eq.~\eqref{Eq:bell1}, and then measures both of the qubits.

-With only single qubit operations and the CNOT gate, it is possible to approximate an arbitrary multi-qubit gate to any desired accuracy~\cite{PhysRevA.51.1015}.
+With only single qubit operations and CNOT gates, it is possible to approximate an arbitrary multi-qubit gate to any desired accuracy~\cite{PhysRevA.51.1015}.
 As a result, the circuit model of quantum computing typically decomposes all algorithms into single and two qubit gates.
-We denote each gate by a unitary operator $U^{i,j}(\vec{\theta})$, where $i,j$ are the indices of the qubits the gates act on ($i=j$ for single qubit operations), and $\vec{\theta}$ are gate parameters (although the gates do not have to be parametrised, such as the Pauli gates).
+We denote each gate by a unitary operator $U^{i,j}(\vec{\theta})$, where $i,j$ are the indices of the qubits the gates act on ($i=j$ for single qubit operations), and $\vec{\theta}$ are gate parameters (although the gates do not have to be parametrized, such as the Pauli gates).
 We can then mathematically describe a quantum circuit by

 where $k$ denotes the $k$\textsuperscript{th} gate in the circuit.
 The gates are ordered right to left.
 For example, the circuit in Fig.~\ref{Fig:circuit} would be written as